Lalaluv2Create/EdensFlowerGarden/README.md

 - GitHub

 ## Planned Features:
-- Flower Collection Book
-- Individual Seed Prices
 - Fruit Shop
 - Vegetable Shop
 - Weather and Random Garden Events
-- Save / Load System
+- More interactions with Eden and characters
+- Improve Game Polish
 - Future 2D remake in Godot

 ## About This Project: